adahe8/cse15l-lab-reports/Lab 3/report3.md

 I choose to analyze special uses of the `grep` command.\
 The standard use of the command follows the formula `grep <command> <file to search>`.
 Some of the command line options include:
 - `grep -i `:  case insensitive search
   The special label `grep -i` makes it so that the pattern's casing does not matter; variations of the pattern with uppercase and lowercase characters in any order are returned by the search as well.
-Like with the standard use of `grep`, the file paths and excerpt where the pattern is located in the text is printed out in the terminal.
-This is helpful if you want to find all occurences of a word or phrase, whether or not it's at the start of a sentence or emphasized.
+Like with the standard use of `grep`, the file paths (if multiple files are inputed) and a short excerpt where the pattern is located in the text is printed out in the terminal.
+This is helpful if you want to find all occurences of a word or phrase, whether or not it's at the start of a sentence or emphasized.\
   *example 1:*
   ```
   (base) Adas-MacBook-Pro:technical adahe$ grep -i "WHO" ./plos/*.txt